This post may contain affiliate links. Please see my disclosure policy for details.

 So, you’ll find that their paintings hang on the walls, as well as some stunning jewellery and handicrafts that are up for sale.

-Remember to support local businesses as well as gaining free content for your portfolio!
+Remember to support local businesses as well as gain free content for your portfolio!

 How to get around the most Instagrammable places in Fes